legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 The complexity ends up being **O(N + M + Z)** where N is text length, M is total pattern length, and Z is the number of matches.
 Compare that to:
 - Our original nightmare: O(N × M × K) = 1000 trillion operations
-- Aho-Corasick: O(N + M + Z)
+- Aho-Corasick: O(N + M + Z) ≈ 1 billion operations

 Whether you've got 10 patterns or 10,000 patterns (like in our case), it still processes each character exactly once.
 That's the kind of scaling that makes you feel good about your algorithmic life choices.

 So now we can blast through our billion-character DNA sequence, finding all 10,000 patterns in a single pass, catching every overlap and never missing a thing.
-We've gone from 116 days of computation to something that finishes in reasonable time(couple of minutes).
+We've gone from 116 days of computation to something that finishes in under a minute.
 Pretty solid improvement from where we started.

 But here's the thing — we still haven't tackled our second problem.
-We can find exact matches like champs, but what about that 100,000-character Oxford Nanopore read that might have 2-3% errors?
+We can now find exact matches but what about that 100,000-character Oxford Nanopore read that might have 2-3% errors?
 How do we find "almost matches" when the DNA might have some mutations or sequencing errors?

 ---